d'Orsay museum view

 Right: The Hellenistic sculpture “Winged Victory of Samothrace”

 Art Lovers Tips: Upon arrival inside the Louvre, ask for a museum map, learn which sections are closed that day, choose what you wish to see, and seek advice regarding the most logical itinerary — remember, there are three pavilions.
 First, head to Near Eastern Antiquities (Mesopotamia, within the Tigris-Euphrates river system) for the best collection within the Louvre and the least touristed!
 Then, see Michelangelo’s Slaves.
-Finally, mix it up a bit and see something different such as the Apartments of Napoléon III, Egyptian artifacts (spanning 30 dynasties over 3 millennia, the world’s largest collection of this type) or African Art (hidden near the Porte des Lions entrance) in the Dept. of the Arts of Africa, Asia, Oceania and the Americas.
+Finally, mix it up a bit: see something different such as the Apartments of Napoléon III, Egyptian artifacts (spanning 30 dynasties over 3 millennia, the world’s largest collection of this type) or the Dept. of the Arts of Africa, Asia, Oceania and the Americas (hidden near the Porte des Lions entrance).

 Below: Exterior of the Centre Pompidou.